Ahsome/NIMA-Notes/UQ/Tutorials/Year 3 - Mental Health/Schizophrenia - Formulations - Week 1.md

 ---
 # Overall Notes:
 - Make sure you learn all of the mental health act rwquirements
+- If person has bipolar disorder with depressant properties, do not only treat with antidepressant, make sure you have mood stabiliser.
+Otherwise, if you do not, they can have an induced manic episode, which can ruin their reputation/finances

 # Schizophrenia
 - Diagnosing criteria for Schizophrenia: